If you're looking to get into property or move up to the next rung of the property ladder, here are some words of advice.

 Property doesn’t discriminate; it doesn’t care who owns it.

-The residential property market is worth well over six trillion dollars today and over the next decade it will increase in value by billions and billions of dollars.
+The residential property market is worth almost $10trillion today and over the next decade, it will increase in value by trillions of dollars.

 If you get it right, you can have your share.